locodarwin/xcb-ext-reu/README.md

 # Example / Test

-Refer to the file *examples/reu-ext-test.bas* for a complete test of this extension.
+Refer to the file *examples/reu-ext-test.bas* for a complete example and test of this extension, written entirely in easy-to-read XC=BASIC code with comments.

 # Quick Reference